 As a lifelong Indiana Jones fan, I find no pleasure in any of this.
 But when viewed against the backdrop of the myriad alleged long term criminal sex scandals among the Hollywood elites and the wealthy (Roman Polanski, Harvey Weinstein, Bill Cosby, Jeffrey Epstein, etc.) it becomes worthy of a closer look.

-According to transcripts from story meetings in 1978 (the same year Roman Polanski fled the country after admitting to having sex with a thirteen year old girl) among George Lucas (the Producer), Steven Spielberg (the Director), and Lawrence Kasdan (the Screenwriter), it becomes clear that Indy’s abusive backstory could have been much worse.
+According to transcripts from story meetings in 1978 (the year alleged serial child rapist Roman Polanski fled the country after admitting to raping a thirteen year old girl) among George Lucas (the Producer), Steven Spielberg (the Director), and Lawrence Kasdan (the Screenwriter), it becomes clear that Indy’s abusive backstory could have been much worse.
 The recorded brainstorming session led to discussions about making Indy a pedophile with the “relationship” taking place while Marion was as young as eleven and Indy as old as forty-two.

 Lucas: He could have known this little girl when she was just a kid.
 Had an affair with her when she was eleven.